mlodyqsek/QSK-CASINO-DOCS/README.md

 ## Support

 For support, please refer to the original documentation or contact the developer.
-Do not attempt to reverse-engineer encrypted code.
+The license system uses plain API endpoints for validation and does not include obfuscation or remote kill-switches for compliance with FiveM rules.

 ## License